cournape/Bento/doc/source/overview.rst

 otherwise.

-Note:: toydist syntax supports simple conditional, so after conversion, you could modify the generated file as follows::
+Note:: bento syntax supports simple conditional, so after conversion, you could modify the generated file as follows::

     Name: foo